-MR. JABOUIN: And just to add to what Ms. Arcese is saying, we also want to analyze other property inventory that are below the 5,000 threshold that may have requirements.
-It could be a grant that requires us to do certain things with it.
-SMART Bond assets, for example, where we've reported certain things to the public.
-So you've got the state threshold, which is really, unfortunately, based on historical cost.
-So, Ms. Strauss, we have had items before that were back purchased in 1994.
-I recall there was an audit, maybe about eight months ago, where there were some radios that were purchased in 1994 but the price that they were purchased, because that's how much they used to cost in 1994, and that historical number sticks.
+MR. JABOUIN: Yeah, we -- we don't have that information here at the meeting.
+I want to mention two things, Ms. Strauss.
+Originally, the threshold of a thousand dollars was put into the state statute.
+Now, the state has increased that threshold from 1,000 to 5,000.
+Now, Ms. Arcese and I are strategizing.
+Of course we want to maybe about eight months ago, where there were some radios that were purchased in 1994 but the price that they were purchased, because that's how much they used to cost in 1994, and that historical number sticks.
 And so those make their way into the audit report.
 And so now that amount has gone up to 5,000, so you won't see those unless we think that those fall into the attractive items or they were purchased with funds that require us to do certain types of things.